thypirate/sweet-webdev-resources/README.md

 Purpose of this repo
 ---
-This repo has the purpose to provide useful resourses like javascript libraries, guides, blogs, web frameworks and so on.
+This repo has the purpose to provide useful resources like javascript libraries, guides, blogs, web frameworks and so on.

 Content List
 ---